 Children’s Services began in January 1986 and in 1987 the Center began to operate a substance abuse recovery program under the auspices of the Texas Commission on Alcohol and Drug Abuse (TCADA).
 A federal grant was received to expand transportation, and a thrift store began to generate work and volunteer opportunities.
 In the early 1990s, the Center began two programs that were the first of their kind in the state of Texas.
 The Assertive Community Treatment (ACT) program was launched, followed shortly thereafter by the implementation of Supported Employment.
 Both became state-designated Best Practices.
 In September 1997, the doors opened to the Center’s Community Regional Psychiatric Hospital; a joint venture of the Center and University of Texas Medical Branch at Galveston (UTMB).

 Today’s Center is one of 39 community centers in the State.
 It continues to offer substance abuse recovery services under the auspices of the Department of State Health Services.
 Among the Center’s many services and programs are day activity programs, coordination of services and employment assistance for individuals with intellectual and developmental disabilities and mental illness.
 There are several programs for individuals diagnosed with intellectual and developmental disabilities and mental health issues (dual diagnosis), a transitional and permanent housing program for homeless individuals with mental illness, and HIV outreach services in Galveston and Brazoria Counties.
 The Center continues to provide treatment for individuals within their community while minimizing the number admitted to state facilities.
 The Center celebrated 40 years of service in 2010 and continues to support and serve the citizens of Galveston and Brazoria Counties.
-Although the programs and services offered by the Center have changed through the years, much progress has been made toward enabling and empowering individuals and their families to live quality lives.
+The programs and services offered by the Center have changed through the years lending to progress being made toward better community healthcare promoting healthy living.